Eastern Cape High Court

-The Eastern Cape Division of the High Court of South Africa is a superior court of law with general jurisdiction over the Eastern Cape province of South Africa.
+The Eastern Cape High Court (in full the Eastern Cape Division of the High Court of South Africa) is a superior court of law with general jurisdiction over the Eastern Cape province of South Africa.
 The main seat of the division is at Makhanda, with subordinate local seats at Gqeberha, Bhisho and Mthatha, as well as a circuit court in East London.
 As of November 2017 the Judge President of the division is Selby Mbenenge.
+The division has 31 judges' positions: 11 in Makhanda, 8 in Gqeberha, 4 in Bhisho, and 8 in Mthatha.